ahollenbach/sparrow/README.md

 Replicating Sparrow in Python

 ## 1. Installation
-### Setting up a virtual environment
+### A. Setting up a virtual environment
 Because we require Pyro4, a Python package not installed on the CS machines, we'll need to establish a Python [virtual environment](https://virtualenv.pypa.io/en/latest/), which is already installed on the machines.

-To setup the virtual environment, ssh to an RIT CS machine, navigate to a directory where you would like to place your environment, and simply type the command, `virtualenv <name_of_environment>`.
+To setup the virtual environment, SSH to an RIT CS machine, navigate to a directory where you would like to place your environment, and simply type the command, `virtualenv <name_of_environment>`.
 One common naming convention is to call your environment directory `venv`.
 In this case, you would enter `virtualenv venv`.
 Within the directory is now an installation of Python and a few basic packages.

 To activate the virtual environment: `source <name_of_environment>/bin/activate`.
 Example: `source venv/bin/activate`.
 To deactivate the virtual environment, simply type the command `deactivate`.

 If you're interested in learning more/didn't understand fully, feel free to check out further instructions [here](http://www.sitepoint.com/virtual-environments-python-made-easy/).

-### Pyro4 Installation
+### B. Pyro4 Installation
 This project uses an RMI-like library for Python, called Pyro4.
 As mentioned previously, this library has to be installed manually into our virtual environment.

 #### Installation in PyCharm